gopaldhanokar22/ARM7_LPC2148/README.md

 21. Title: ADC Value Display on LCD using LPC2148
 22. Title: Temperature Monitoring using LM35 Sensor and LPC2148 with LCD Display
 23. Title: Distance Measurement using GP2D12 Sensor with LPC2148 and LCD Display
+24. Title: DHT11 Interfacing with LPC2148 for Temperature and Humidity Monitoring
+25. Title: 20x4 LCD Interface with LPC2148 for Multi-Format Data Display

 _________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________